Genusbiz/docs/github-contribution-code-and-custom-template.md

 # GitHub contribution code and custom template

-The release build of docs it build using a custom template.
+The Genus Docs it built using a custom template.
 When a new versions of DocFX is released, there may be changes that are not effectuated without updating *_custom_templates*.
 The template contains some customized code for showing contributors.
 Below is a step by step procedure for updating the exported template.
 All changes are done locally, tested and pushed to the repository.

 ## Detect changes in custom template files
 ### Clear existing default template